 Exosomes were first described to play a role in cellular waste disposal.
 Through subsequent research, more significant functions were discovered.
 For example, mesenchymal stem cells (MSCs)-derived exosomes have been widely investigated for their role in tissue regeneration and therapeutic effect in many diseases.
 Currently, exosomes have been potentially used as diagnostic and prognostic biomarkers in cancer and other diseases such as cardiovascular, tuberculosis, neurological diseases.
 Exosomes exhibit desirable features as an ideal drug delivery system such as low toxicity, low immunogenicity, high engineerability, high delivery efficiency and intrinsic homing ability, making it attractive for treatment of diseases such as cancer or Alzheimer’s diseases.

 Exosome therapy is a promising cell-free therapy in the next decade.
 Atlantis Bioscience provides cutting-edge research tools to maximize your exosome research.
 To facilitate the research and application of exosome, isolation of high-quality exosomes is an important step in the workflow.
 Exo-spin™ combines precipitation and size exclusion chromatography, making it superior to other techniques that rely solely on one method.
 It is a simple and reliable way of generating high-quality purified exosomes suitable for a range of research applications.
 Exosomes play an important role in many aspects of physiology and disease.
 Therefore, characterization of exosomes can provide valuable information for detection, and disease monitoring.
 NTA Particle Analysis is a method to visualize and analyze the particles, providing size and concentration of the single nanoparticles with high precision, accuracy, and reproducibility.
 TRIFic™ detection assays are time-resolved immunofluorescence assays which utilize europium to measure the abundance of exosome protein markers, CD9, CD63, or CD81, in purified or unpurified samples.
+ExoBrite™ EV Membrane Staining Kits were designed for staining the membrane of extracellular vesicles and exosomes by providing bright, specific staining, and very low background noise for flow cytometry.
 The exosome markers can also be detected via western blotting using validated exosome marker antibodies, an essential tool in exosome research.
 Also available is our exosome-depleted FBS that provides the highest level of exosome depletion (≥ 95 %) using proprietary ultrafiltration method without compromising the cell growth performance.